robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 ## Humour and laughter

-Finding things funny happens about 18 times a day, most often in spntaneous response to situations in the presence of others.
+Finding things funny happens about 18 times a day, most often in spontaneous response to situations in the presence of others.
 (Martin and Kuiper, 1999) (pg.
 54) <a href="#citation-25"><sup>25</sup></a>